 Things are beginning to change, with more environmentally considerate products starting to come to market.

-Toothbrushes made from bioplastics, along with manual toothbrushes with replacement heads are being introduced, to try and tackle the plastic waste problem.
+Toothbrushes made from recycled materials, bio-based plastics, along with manual toothbrushes with replacement heads are being introduced, to try and tackle the plastic waste problem.

 Sadly, no company has completely mastered this yet.

-Preserve is a US based company making a difference in offering recyclable brushes made from recycled #5 plastics such as yoghurt pots.
+Preserve is a US based company making a difference by offering recyclable brushes made from recycled #5 plastics such as yoghurt pots.
 It would be nice to see more initiatives like this.